Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 * Search for **Contrast.Net.Azure.AppService** package, select it and add it to your project.

 * Build your application.
-Confirm that Contrast assemblies (e.g., `ContrastProfiler-64.dll`) are in a new `contrastsecurity` folder that gets created in application's root directory.
+Confirm that Contrast assemblies (e.g., `ContrastProfiler-64.dll`) are in a new *contrastsecurity* folder that's created in application's root directory.

 ## Step Three: Add application authentication settings for Contrast